 7. “Black Hole Sun” – Soundgarden (1994)

-“Black Hole Sun” by Soundgarden was the alternative rock song for whose success all fans of classic rock radio could be happy.
-Here was a Seattle band who had more in common with Led Zeppelin or Black Sabbath.
+“Black Hole Sun” by Soundgarden was the alternative rock song whose success made all fans of classic rock radio happy.
+Here was a Seattle band that had more in common with Led Zeppelin or Black Sabbath.
 This was a band fronted by a singer, Chris Cornell, blessed with a four-octave range.
 And, this was a band finally getting its due.

 Soundgarden may have been highly respected among their peers.
 But 1994’s hit “Superunknown” was the first time that the band truly managed to cash in on the success of grunge.
 The album continues to be highly regarded.
 It’s a great artistic achievement.